Greewil/version-update-helper/README.md

                                      or specify path to it using '--config-path=<path>' parameter.

             [--config-dir=<path>]    Search for .vuh configuration file in another directory.
-                                     You dont need to specify it if you are working with git repository.
+                                     You don't need to specify it if you are working with git repository.
                                      Suggesting to use this parameter with '--dont-use-git' parameter.

         mv, main-version             Show version of origin/MAIN_BRANCH_NAME.